Groovy

 Example:

-Check if query variables are present
+Check whether query variables are available

 Snippet